 MEH commenced construction activities for the Weston Woods townhome development at the Site during the spring of 2001.
 MEH installed 10 gas probes, and two gas interceptor trenches to prevent lateral gas migration.
 In July 2005, MEH installed six passive gas vents on the landfill cap in order to augment the passive gas remedy.
 The location of the gas probes, gas vents, and gas interceptor trench are illustrated in Figure 5.8.
 MEH conducted routine gas monitoring under MPCA's Voluntary Investigation and Clean-up (VIC) program to evaluate the potential of lateral gas migration.
-MEH's gas monitoring data and migration evaluation is not included in this report.
+MEH's gas monitoring data and migration evaluation are not included in this report.

-In 2010, the MPCA provided approval for MEH to discontinue landfill gas monitoring because methane no longer exceeded 25% of the lower explosive limit (LEL) at the landfill perimeter.
-The MPCA requested that MEH monitoring probes remain available for future potential monitoring, and this request has been complied with.
+In a letter dated January 25,2010, the MPCA provided approval for MEH to discontinue landfill gas monitoring because methane no longer exceeded 25% of the lower explosive limit (LEL) at the landfill perimeter.
+The MPCA requested that MEH monitoring probes remain available for future potential monitoring until at least 2014, and this request has been complied with.
+The MPCA also requested that: